nicklockwood/StandardPaths/README.md

     - (NSString *)stringByAppendingDeviceScaleSuffix;

-This method appends the appropriate suffix to the string for the current device scale (at present that means an @2x suffix if the device has a Retina display, or nothing if it doesn't).
+This method appends the appropriate suffix to the string for the current device scale (at present that means an @2x suffix or @3x suffix for Retina iPhones, or nothing for non-Retina devices).
 The method correctly handles file extensions and device type suffixes, so the @2x will be inserted before the file extension or device type suffix if present.
 See the Image file suffixes section below for more information.

     - (NSString *)stringByDeletingScaleSuffix;